dme86/dme86.github.io/_posts/2024-01-17-gitea-a-small-and-scaleable-DevOps-Platform-from-your-Homelab-to-Enterprise.md

+---
+title: Gitea - A Small and Scaleable DevOps Platform - From Your Homelab to Enterprise
+layout: page
+---

 What I appreciate in software is when it scales efficiently.
 I dislike overstretched goals and under-delivering on value.

 In recent years, GitLab, for example, made numerous promises about features but struggled to deliver on many occasions.
 Notably, they still lack support for ARM64 (See [Epic](https://gitlab.com/groups/gitlab-org/-/epics/2370)).